Saver's Credit for Retirement Savers

 Tax Tips for Claiming the Saver's Credit

-If you're eligible for the Saver's Credit, you may also be eligible for free online tax preparation services.
-The IRS offers a Free File Program to tax filers with an AGI of $79,000 or less for the 2023 tax year.
-The online services provide guided tax preparation and electronic filing.
-Be sure to check whether your selected tax preparation service supports the Form 8880 to claim the Saver's Credit and to learn if any additional fees may apply.
+File Your Taxes for Free: If you're eligible for the Saver's Credit, you may also be eligible for the IRS Free File program.
+The IRS provides free online and guided tax preparation services to tax filers with an AGI of $89,000 or less for the 2025 tax year.
+Comparison shop among participating tax software providers and review any additional restrictions.
+For example, be sure to check whether your selected tax prep tool supports the Form 8880 for claiming the Saver's Credit and if any additional fees may apply.

-*Note: Beginning in 2027, the SECURE Act of 2022 replaces the Saver's Credit with the Saver's Match, a matching contribution from the government for retirement savers meeting income eligibility requirements.
+Coming Soon: Beginning in tax year 2027, the SECURE Act of 2022 replaces the Saver's Credit with the Saver's Match, a new matching contribution from the federal government for retirement savers meeting income and other eligibility requirements.
 The Saver's Match will be 50% of a worker's retirement plan or IRA contributions up to $2,000, representing a maximum amount of $1,000.